mikecaines/batten-php/README.md

 Batten provides various classes, functions, and patterns which facilitate routing, component resolution, modularization, extension, and more.
 It can be used in a web-server and terminal environment.

-NOTE: This package not usually used directly.
-It is instead used as part of a higher level package, such as [batten-stub](https://github.com/mikecaines/batten-stub/).
-The batten package includes only the bare essentials on which you can build your own structure.
+## Status

 This project is in an early and experimental state.
+It serves as a platform for experiments with various framework concepts.

 ## More Information